 Direct access to me

 Every patient gets my cell phone number.
 That's not a nurse line, not an answering service, not a covering physician.
 It's me.
-Text, call, or email; I answer directly, usually within minutes during the day and within a reasonable window overnight.
+Text or call; I answer directly, usually within minutes during the day and within a reasonable window overnight.
 If you wake up at 2 a.m. with chest discomfort, notice a concerning rash on a Saturday, or want to ask whether a supplement interacts with your blood pressure medication, you reach me.

 Same-day visits when you need them